CS 110 Website Production 3 SH

 CS 170 Language C++ 4 SH

 An in-depth introduction to a modern programming language (C++) and its use in constructing programs that solve a variety of problems.
 Students entering the course should be familiar with fundamental programming techniques in another language, including using variables and data types, branching, looping, and one-dimensional data collections.
 These topics will be reviewed and extended with regard to the language C++.
 Other topics covered in the course include streams, files, pointers, dynamic memory allocation, scoping, argument passing mechanisms, functions as arguments, function and operator overloading, templates, recursion, classes and other user-defined data types, vectors and multidimensional arrays, strings and C-strings.
 The software development process is emphasized.
 The course will include a significant amount of project work.
-Prerequisite: CS 140 or CS 143.
+Prerequisite: C or better in either CS 140 or CS 143.